p0dalirius/Awesome-RCE-techniques/Learning-Management-Systems-(LMS)/Moodle/techniques/Upload-a-plugin/README.md

 ![](./imgs/upload_and_install.png)

-Then install the plugin [Moodle-webshell-plugin](https://github.com/p0dalirius/Moodle-webshell-plugin/), providing an API for Remote Code Execution!

 ### Step 1.2: Plugin successfully uploaded

 Press the buttons on the various pages until you get a message stating that your plugin is successfully uploaded: